-- Geometrics.

-- b.
-Radius, length, and superelevation of curves.

-- Typical shoulder treatments.

-- d.
-Cross drain and structure locations.

-- e.
-Location and design of intersections, etc..
+- a.
+Geometrics. - b.
+Radius, length, and superelevation of curves. - c.
+Typical shoulder treatments. - d.
+Cross drain and structure locations. - e.
+Location and design of intersections, etc. - f.
+Existing cross slope and superelevation data.

 A review of old plans, as built drawings, Straight Line Diagrams, and other historical records will determine many of the existing conditions.